• Skip to primary navigation

 How to make gajrela without khoya?

-You can replace khoya with condensed milk, or simply substitute with milk powder to create a creamy and smooth texture.
+You can swap khoya for condensed milk, or just use milk powder to achieve a creamy and smooth consistency.

 Can I make gajrela in Instant pot?